 Brian Ritter is the Executive Director of Nahant Marsh and the Program Director for Conservation Technology through the Eastern Iowa Community Colleges (EICC) and the Advanced Technology Environmental and Energy Center (ATEEC).
 He teaches EICC courses on site and uses Nahant preserve as an outdoor classroom.
 He also teaches a course at Saint Ambrose University.
-Brian has overseen operations at Nahant Marsh since 2007 and has began and sustained many environmental education programs, biological research projects, and natural resource management practices.
+Brian has overseen operations at Nahant Marsh since 2007 and has begun and sustained many environmental education programs, biological research projects, and natural resource management practices.
 His hobbies include hiking, paddling, organic gardening, cooking, camping, and fishing.

 Jevonnah Foster is the Natural Resource Manager at Nahant Marsh.
 She has an Associates degree in Natural Resources Conservation and a Bachelor’s degree in Wildlife Science.
 She’s spent 3 summers interning with the Natural Resources Conservation Service where she was mainly involved with the Wetland Reserve Program.
 She enjoys many outdoor activities including hunting, fishing, hiking, and kayaking.

 Kory Darnall has worked on the Nahant Marsh natural resources crew for 5 seasons.
 He is a University of Iowa graduate and is a full-time Social Worker when not at the Marsh.
 Kory volunteers for a number of projects and causes including the Schuetzen Park Historic Site, Davenport City Cemetery, the Namibian Coast Conservation and Management and The Ocean Conservancy.